 Spray foam kit’s R-value depends on whether it’s close or open cell insulation.
 Open cell spray foam insulation has an R-value ranging between R-3.6 and R-3.9 per inch.

 On the other hand, closed cell spray foam has an R-value ranging between R-6 and R-7 per inch.

 Spray foam insulation is a very effective type of insulation that you can use for nearly any insulation application.
 It is a mix of chemicals that, when installed, creates incredibly stable and efficient insulation.

 Both open and closed insulation have long lifespans and good R-values.
 There are some differences between them, though.

-Open-cell insulation is an excellent insulator but does not provide a vapor barrier.
-Additionally, it is great for soundproofing and expands significantly more than closed-cell insulation, so it fills every crack, corner, nook, and cranny in the area.
+Open cell insulation is an excellent insulator but does not provide a vapor barrier.
+Additionally, it is great for soundproofing and expands significantly more than closed cell insulation, so it fills every crack, corner, nook, and cranny in the area.

-On the other hand, closed-cell insulation acts as both a vapor and air barrier and is even listed as a flood-resistant material by FEMA.
+On the other hand, closed cell insulation acts as both a vapor and air barrier and is even listed as a flood-resistant material by FEMA.
 It is very stable and has a very high R-value.

-Closed-cell insulation is more expensive than open-cell and does not expand quite as much.
+Closed cell insulation is more expensive than open cell and does not expand quite as much.
 It is ideal for colder climates and areas with high moisture.

 Spray foam insulation is very impactful and a great option for homeowners.
 However, they should hire professionals to install the insulation because it can be toxic and ineffective if the chemical makeup is incorrect.